 Liatris is a splendid border plant to use at the back of the border, but the color is one which goes with few other flowers and should be subdued with white flowers.
 The plants have a great attraction for butterflies and bees.

-GENERAL.
-Liatrises will thrive in places where scarcely anything else will grow.
-They will grow in any soil or shade. but prefer a moist soil and partial shade.
+Liatris will thrive in places where scarcely anything else will grow.
+They will grow in any soil or shade but prefer moist soil and partial shade.

-PROPAGATION.
-They are propagated from seed sown in the Autumn, or by division of the tuberous roots.
+They are propagated from seed sown in the Autumn, or by a division of the tuberous roots.

 Press the Flower Child and see all the photos for this plant.